narrowcast/bootstrap-korean/README.md

 bootstrap-korean
 ================

-Less and css to make Hangul look beautiful with Twitter Bootstrap in all browsers
+Less and css for rendering Korean attractively with Twitter Bootstrap.